Facebook Pixel

-Diversity and inclusion are part of the foundations of the construction industry.
-It may surprise you, given the misconceptions that still prevail, about just how varied, inclusive and diverse construction is.
-Old-fashioned and outdated values may persist in some quarters, but they are out of step with the reality.
+Equality, diversity and inclusion are part of the foundations of the construction industry.
+It may surprise you, given the prevailing misconceptions, about just how varied, inclusive and diverse construction is.
+Old-fashioned and outdated values may persist in some quarters, but they are out of step with reality.

 Whatever background you are from, there is a place for you in the construction industry.
 A diverse workforce brings benefits for both the employee and employer.
 Find out about how the construction industry is embracing equality, diversity and inclusion.

 The construction industry has made great progress in recent years to become more diverse and inclusive.
-An inclusive workplace is important because it encourages a greater range of voices to be heard and experiences shared and creates opportunities for a wider pool of talent in the industry.
+The benefit of diversity in the workplace is that it encourages a greater range of voices to be heard and experiences shared and creates opportunities for a wider pool of talent in the industry.
 The construction industry should reflect the diversity of the general population.

-The more inclusive and diverse the construction industry is, the more welcoming it will be for people from the LGBTQ+ and BAME communities, as well as encouraging applications from women and people with disabilities.
+A diverse work environment means that the construction industry will be more welcoming for people from the LGBTQ+ and black, Asian and ethnically diverse communities, as well as encouraging applications from women and people with disabilities.
 There is still much to do.
 Women make up 15% of the workforce in the construction industry, but this number is still too low.
 Only 2% of construction employees currently identify as bisexual, gay or lesbian, whereas the LGBTQ+ community accounts for 3.2% of the UK population, based on a recent consensus.

 The construction industry takes huge pleasure in celebrating Pride Month.
 In the past, 1000s of builders have tied their boots with rainbow laces on construction sites across London, and LGBTQ+ employees take part in Pride celebrations all over the country.